pythonarcade/arcade/doc/programming_guide/sound.rst

    See :ref:`sound-compat-easy` to learn more.

 .. [#staticsourcefoot]
-   See the :py:class:`pyglet.media.StaticSource` class used by arcade.
+   See the :py:class:`pyglet.media.StaticSource` class used by Arcade.

 .. _sound-loading-modes-static: